Kratos – Greek God of Strength

 Kratos and Bia hold Prometheus down while Hephaestus chains him to the rock.
 Illustration by John Flaxman – 1795.
 Source

-Probably the most famous role Kratos plays in Greek mythology is as one of the gods who chained the Titan Prometheus to a rock in the Scythian wilderness.
-This story was told in Prometheus Bound by Aeschylus.
+Kratos most important role in Greek mythology is as one of the gods who held the Titan Prometheus down as he was being bound to a rock in the Scythian wilderness.
+This myth appears in Prometheus Bound by Aeschylus.

-The brutality of this punishment isn’t viewed so much as cruel or evil but just as the exercising of Zeus’ unquestionable authority over everyone and everything.
-In the story, Kratos is just an extension of Zeus’ justice and a literal personification of his strength.
+The brutality of this punishment isn’t viewed so much as cruel or evil, but just as the exercising of Zeus’ unquestionable authority over everyone and everything.
+Kratos is just an extension of Zeus’ justice and a literal personification of his strength.

 Kratos in God of War